 En route to Iceland, the Norse would, in classic Viking style, pillage and plunder Irish settlements, and take slaves from them; most of these slaves were women who would go on to mother the first generation of trueborn Icelanders.

 Evidence of the Irish influence on the early years in Iceland can be found across the country, particularly in the naming of locations.
 Vestmannaeyjar, for example, translates to ‘the Westman Islands’; the Westmen was what the Norse called the Irish, as prior to the Settlement Era, Ireland was considered the westernmost landmass in Europe.
 Patreksfjörður, meanwhile, was named after Saint Patrick, the patron saint of Ireland.

 From 874 to 930 AD, more and more people and clans were arriving in Iceland, with a demographic of almost entirely Norwegian men and Irish women.
 By 930 AD, there were thirty-nine clans across thirteen district assemblies.

-Everything we know about the Settlement Era in Iceland comes from Íslendengbók and Landnámabók, both thought to be by Ari Þorgilsson, medieval texts that catalogue the families and lineages in the country.
+Everything we know about the Settlement Era in Iceland comes from Íslendingabók and Landnámabók.
+Both thought to be assembled by Ari Þorgilsson, these medieval texts catalogue the families and lineages in the country.
 While tedious tomes to leaf through, their importance is undeniable; without them, we would be blind to the history of Icelanders, and the early days of where they came from as a people.

 Icelanders in the Commonwealth Era